Franklin Sports MLB Deluxe Flip Up Sunglasses

 Our final pick for today are the dynamic Barricade Polarized Flip Up Fit Over Sunglasses which look like some evil alien spacecraft, but will do much more to protect your eyes than pesky invaders would.
 Much like the Franklin Sports MLB Deluxe, they are ideal for fast, rigorous outdoor sports to keep your visibility high without the risk of them falling as you run to make that game-winning catch.

 The included pouch keeps them safe when clouds fill the sky, but the lenses (which are available in a variety of colors) will reduce glare to ensure clarity wherever you look.
 They offer more than just great performance, though, and the secure plastic frame is comfortable and lightweight for easy all day wear.
 Even if you’re not much of a sportsman, you’ll still find a lot to love about these.
+You may also be interested in some of these cool solar eclipse glasses from our list.
+Check them out.

 - Weight1.6 ounces